Top Consumer Choice

 Working with another company to qualify for a consolidation loan or enrolling in a debt management program are also good options for consolidating credit card debt.

 Debt settlement is the process of negotiating with your creditors for a lower overall debt amount.
 Usually, consumers work with a debt settlement company to plan the best approach.
 Settlement companies negotiate with each of your creditors to get the debt total down.
 Meanwhile, you'll start saving monthly to make the lump sum settlement payment.
-Those who find themselves deep in debt with few or no other debt relief options will find debt settlement a life-saving option.
+Those who find themselves deep in debt with few or no other debt relief options will find debt settlement a life-saving solution.

 Some companies, such as , offer customers a money-back guarantee to lessen their risk in signing up for a .